Rizama-Victor/Development-of-a-House-Price-Prediction-Model/README.md

-# Development of a Houseprice 🏡 Prediction 📈 Model
+# Development of a Houseprice 🏡 Prediction 📈 Model Using a Custom Built Linear Regressor from Scratch

-This repository contains the implementation of the project titled _"Development of a Houseprice Prediction Model"_, at the National Centre for Artificial Intelligence and Robotics (NCAIR), Nigeria.
+This repository contains the implementation of the project titled _"# Development of a Houseprice Prediction Model Using a Custom Built Linear Regressor from Scratch"_, at the National Centre for Artificial Intelligence and Robotics (NCAIR), Nigeria.

 ---